zellwk/zellwk.com/src/posts/2019-04-24-hide-content-accessibly.md

 }
 ```

 However, this is the same solution that triggered the [issue thread][4] I mentioned above!
-Experts like Scott O'Hara, have been working on this since 2017 and there doesn't seem like THE solution to date.
+Experts, like Scott O'Hara, have been working on this since 2017 and there doesn't seem like THE solution to date.

 The best solution so far was suggested by Joe Watkin: